Princeton in Pisa

 Students who have completed the language sequence and are motivated to deepen their engagement with Italian language and its cultural history are encouraged to apply.
 The course offered in Pisa is ITA-207I.
 The successful completion of the program will allow students the ability to enroll in upper-division Italian courses.
 The 2023 program will take place from June 12th to July 7th, and the resident faculty member will be Dr. Anna Cellinese.

 Prerequisites: Students who have completed the language sequence (with 1027, 107 or 108) are encouraged to apply.
 Applicants need a letter of intent written in Italian and approval from the instructor of their most recent Italian language course.

 Application Process: Applications for the Summer Intensive Course must be completed in the Global Program System (GPS) by Sunday, February 12, 2023.
 Letter of intent must be sent via email to Leslie Champouillon at [email protected].
 The selection of participants will be announced by Monday, February 20, 2023.

-Students on financial aid may apply to the Dean's Fund for Study Abroad to help cover these costs.
-They may also request a loan from Financial Aid to cover a part of the program budget that may remain unmet.
+Students on financial aid may apply to the Dean's Fund for Study Abroad to help cover costs.
+They may also request a loan from Financial Aid or directly from the French and Italian Department to cover a part of the program budget that may remain unmet.

 *Application deadlines for these funding sources may be earlier than departmental decisions on admission to the course.